msmichellegar/flickr/README.md

 * Alt text has been added to all images on the site, including icons
 * The input box has a corresponding label for screen readers

+## Performance

+This project has been checked against [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+Measures taken to improve performance include:

+* JavaScript is minified with the Webpack build
+* Images fetched from the Flickr API use a suffix to ensure the file is not too large

 ## Running this Project

 You can check out a live version of this project hosted on Heroku [here](http://flickr-search.herokuapp.com).
 Or if you'd like to run the project locally, follow these steps: